sandratoh/lighthouse-web-notes/Week_4/Day_5/Algorithm_Complexity.md

   * `3 + (n * 3) + n + 1` to
   * `4 + (n * 4)` which is written as...
   * `4n + 4` = runtime

+## Worst Case Scenario

+* In the worst possible situation, how long will the algorithm take to complete?

+* Think:
+  * if the target doesn't exist,
+  * algorithm can't find it and won't be able to break out of its loop early